yuyan-lang/yuyan/README.md

 See the `examples` directory.

-Examples include definition of booleans, unary integers, lists and quicksort algorithm.
+Examples include definition of booleans, unary integers, lists and the quicksort algorithm.

 ## Syntax Sheet (Informal)
 The key words (that cannot appear as a name and has a special meaning no matter where it is) are